OpenTalker/SadTalker/README.md

 export SADTALKER_CHECKPOINTS=/path/to/SadTalker/checkpoints
 ```

 After installation, the SadTalker can be used in stable-diffusion-webui directly.
+(Some [important discussion](https://github.com/Winfredy/SadTalker/issues/78) if you are unable to use `full` mode).

 <img width="726" alt="image" src="https://user-images.githubusercontent.com/4397546/230698614-58015182-2916-4240-b324-e69022ef75b3.png">